qzq92/Building_Generative_AI_Powered_Applications_IBM/README.md

     - Text generation: OpenAI Chat models and mistralai/Mixtral-8x7B-Instruct-v0.1 model
     - TTS models: Microsoft's SpeechT5 and Suno/Bark model variants

+5. It will take sometime for text and audio output to generate if you are using CPU.

 ### 4. Speech Transcription Summarizer

 This is a simple Gradio UI Powered Speech Transcription tool that serves to summarise a an uploaded meeting speech file which is to be transcribed powered by LLM models involving "distil-whisper/distil-large-v3 model" for transcription and Meta's "meta-llama/Llama-2-7b-chat-hf" LLM model for summarsing transcribed speech.